os-climate/sostrades-dev-tools/docs/source/installation.md

 cd sostrades-dev-tools
 ```

+Important: the root directory name should not contain spaces, and it should be stored in a location where the scripts can write new files (beware of installation in remote filesystems).
+If these conditions are not met, the `PrepareVenv` script might fail and a custom installation of the SoSTrades requirements might be necessary.
+Try installing in a local filesystem location without spaces.

 2. If needed configure model repositories : edit the `model_repositories.json` and `platform_repositories.json` according to what repositories you want.
 The provided `model_repositories.json` file includes the WITNESS model repositories, as well as the optimization plugins repository required to run WITNESS optimizations :

 ```json